Helen Kirkpatrick Watts: Life

 Eagle House which was also in Somerset.
 Emily Blathwayt had chosen a field in the grounds of their house where suffragettes who had been imprisoned were celebrated with a particular conifer.
 Like other famous suffragette's Watts' visit was recorded with a purpose-made lead plaque.
 She was photographed by Colonel Lindley Blathwayt planting a Juniper plant on 17 March 1911.
 His portraits were signed and sold at the WSPU shop in Bath.

 Like the Blathwayts, Watts did not agree when the WSPU hardened its militancy to include acts of arson.
 Like many suffragettes Watts left the WSPU and joined the Women's Freedom League.
 During the war she was a nurse at the Mineral Water Hospital in Bath, Somerset.

-Watts wrote one of the last known accounts of "Annies Arboretum" at Eagle House.
+Watts wrote one of the last known accounts of "Annie's Arboretum" at Eagle House.
 She visited in 1962 and took a sprig of juniper as a souvenir.
 The local newspaper reported that she could not find the plaque but she did find stout trees and with the aid of Colonel Blathwayt's photo she identified "her" juniper.

 In 1965 she left for Canada presumably to live with her sister Ethelinda but she later returned to the UK.

 Death and legacy

 Watts was living in Hove but died in Chilcompton on 18 August 1972.
 Her papers turned up later in Avonmouth and were donated to the archives in Nottingham.
 Her suffragette medal was auctioned in 1999.

-On 22 November 2016–100 years to the day after women were first able to vote in a general election—a juniper tree was planted in Watts' honor at the Arboretum Park in Nottingham.
+In March 2016, Nottingham Women’s History Group planted a juniper tree in Helen’s honour in Nottingham Arboretum.
+Two years later, on 14 December 2018, and 100 days years to the day when the first women in the UK were able to vote in a general election, a commemorative plaque was placed next to the tree.